Siem4all/Blood_Managment_System/readme.rst

 4. Create database with the name blood and import the sql file from blood/blood.sql to the database you created

-5. Write localhost/blood in you browser URL.
+5. Write localhost/blood in you browser's URL.

 6. Login credentials